 Junior Travel Ambassadors

-The Junior Travel Ambassadors (JTAs) are two pupils from each Year 5 and 6 class who are responsible for promoting active travel such as walking, cycling, scootering and road safety.
+The Junior Travel Ambassador Team consists of two pupils from each Year 5 and 6 class who are responsible for promoting active travel such as walking, cycling, scootering and road safety.
+The team are also known as TfL Travel Explorers.

-They also help prepare children for more independent travel in Year 6 and when they transfer to Secondary school.
+They also help prepare children for more independent travel in Years 5 and 6 and when they transfer to Secondary school.

 They are:

-• Year 6 Beech Class – Thomas and Hani
+• Year 6 Beech Class – Rupert and Artai

-• Year 6 Cedar Class – Anika and John
+• Year 6 Cedar Class – Amali and Leo

-• Year 5 Juniper Class – Amali and Leo E
+• Year 5 Juniper Class – Alexander and Noa

-• Year 5 Maple Class – Rupert and Arta
+• Year 5 Maple Class – Elias and Freya

 yellow-zig-zag-lines